molikkidd/molikkidd.github.io/index.md

 The goal is to repitiously use the command line basics to move around the computer and I have outlined some basic responses to use.

-    1. cd / cd ../  :  will change the directory or file
+    1. `cd / cd ../`
+        - will change the directory or file
+    2. `open index.html`
-    2. open index.html : will open a file
+        - will open a file
-    3. ls or ls -a : will list the folders/ directories/ apps/
+    3. `ls or ls -a`
+        - will list the folders/ directories/ apps/

 ##### side note
 absolute path :/Users/romebell/Documents/profile.png